Top of the page

 Bipolar disorder can appear at any age, but it is very rare in children and teens.
 Bipolar disorder is sometimes called manic depression.
 It is an illness that causes extreme mood changes.
 Moods go from times of very high energy to times of depression.
 These moods may cause problems with your child's schooling, family life, friendships, and ability to function.

 There is no cure for bipolar disorder.
 But it can be helped with medicines.
 Counselling may also help.
-It is important for your child to take his or her medicines exactly as prescribed, even when he or she feels well.
+It is important for your child to take any medicines exactly as prescribed, even when they feel well.
 Your child may need lifelong treatment.

 Experts don't fully understand what causes bipolar disorder.
 But they believe many factors may be involved.
 It seems to run in families.
 Your child has a greater risk of having bipolar disorder if a close family member has it.